 This shop has been compensated by Collective Bias, Inc. and its advertiser.
 All opinions are mine alone. #FindNutritiousHere #FoodGoals #CollectiveBias

-My shrimp and avocado salad is light, fresh, and full of flavor!
-You can have to on the table in about 15 minutes and requires no cooking, making it one of my favorite go-to recipes!
+Shrimp and avocado salad is fresh, flavorful, and easy to prepare, making it one of my favorite go-to recipes!

 The big game is right around the corner, and I am in full menu planning mode.
 Wings, pizza, and cheese dip are all great, but I crave something light and fresh to go with it – like this shrimp and avocado salad!